-One of my favorite aspects of hunting is trying different recipes with wild fish and game … and sharing them with my family and friends.
+One of my favorite aspects of hunting and fishing is trying different recipes with wild fish and game … and sharing them with my family and friends.

 A dish that’s become a classic in our house is chorizo tacos.

 For me, hunting and fishing is an opportunity to be directly involved in the experience of procuring food.
 I enjoy every part of the process, from the scouting and practicing with my bow, to long, quiet sits in the stand — to butchering at home when there is some success.
 When you are involved with every step, you not only maintain the highest level of quality, reverence, and care for the harvest, but you also get to decide the exact cuts and which sausage spice blends you’d like to use.